stylus/stylus/operators.md

       if ohnoes
         padding 5px

-_will_ yield the following css when undefined:
+_Will_ yield the following CSS when undefined:

     body {
       padding: 5px;
     }

-however this will be safe:
+However this will be safe:

     body
       if ohnoes is defined